SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-new-users.rst.txt

    <div style="margin-bottom: 20px;"></div>

-- **MEA-NAP Folder:** Location of the MEA-NAP folder you downloaded from our Github page.
-Please move the note about recommend save in Documents Folder and not in Program Files to the Setting up MEA-NAP page.
+- **MEA-NAP Folder:** Location of the MEA-NAP folder you downloaded from our Github page. *Important: there may be a brief pause before the file browser appears after you click the select buttons in the GUI.
+Do not click on other parts of the GUI during this pause.
+Otherwise, you may need to close the GUI, clear the workspace, and run MEA-NAP again.*
 - **Raw Data Folder:** Location of the folder with your data.
 All of the recordings that you want to analyze in one experiment should be in the same folder and should be raw or filtered MEA data in .mat format (see Setup MEA-NAP if you have not converted your files to .mat).
 - **Output Data Folder:** Location of the folder where the figures and analysis files will be saved.
-- **Spreadsheet Filename:** Your .csv file with the list of recording filenames you want analyzed, age and group (e.g., genotype).
+- **Spreadsheet Filename:** Your .csv file with the list of recording filenames you want analyzed, age and group (e.g., genotype). *Important: There will be a few seconds long pause while MEA-NAP imports data from the .csv file.
+Do not click on anything else in the GUI while it is uploading.
+Otherwise, you may need to close the GUI, clear the workspace, and run MEA-NAP again.*
 - **Spreadsheet Range:** Range (``[StartRow EndRow]``)of CSV file to read data from (e.g. ``[2 Inf]`` would start reading data from row 2)
 - **Start Analysis Step:** MEA-NAP can be run starting at different steps using prior analysis.
 Input should be a number.
 1 - Spike Detection, 2 - Neuronal Activity (firing rate and burst properties), 3 - Functional Connectivity, 4 - Network Activity, 5 - Statistical comparisons.
 Steps 2-5 require prior spike detection.
 Steps 4-5 require step 3.
 - **Optional Steps to Run:** Optional step(s) to run downstream required steps of the pipeline (steps 1-4)